pingcap/docs-cn/op-guide/ansible-deployment.md

 You can use the TiDB-Ansible configuration file to set up the cluster topology, completing all operation tasks with one click, including:

-- Initializing the system, including creating a user for deployment, setting up a hostname, etc.
+- Initializing operating system parameters
 - Deploying the components
 - Rolling upgrade, including module survival detection
 - Cleaning data